emard/esp32ecp5/rbp/README.md

 # ECP-5

-ecp5.prog() and ecp5.flash() work. jtagspi bypass bitstream is not needed for ECP5
+ecp5.prog() and ecp5.flash() work at ESP32-WROVER.
+FLASH doesn't work at ESP32-WROOM for it can't buffer 64KB erase blocks. jtagspi bypass bitstream is not needed for ECP5.

 # ARTIX-7